varletjs/axle/README.md

       uploadProgress.value,
       downloadProgress.value
     )
-    // Do request before
+    // This funciton will be runned when before request.
   },
   onTransform(response, refs) {
     // Handle data transform
     return response.data
   },
   onSuccess(response, refs) {
-    // Do request success
+    // Request success
   },
   onError(error, refs) {
-    // Do request error
+    // Request fail
   },
   onAfter(refs) {
-    // Do request after
-  }
+    // This funciton will be runned.
+Whatever it will success or not }
 })
 </script>